2016 Louisiana floods: Impact on school system

 During the peak of the floods, around 265,000 children have been out of school, nearly 30% of the school-aged population in the state of Louisiana.
 There were reports that 6 schools were heavily flooded in East Baton Rouge Parish with another 15 in Livingston Parish.

 Livingston Parish's Superintendent, Rick Wentzel, believes that their school system is in a similar position to the Northshore following Hurricane Katrina in 2005, and he held a meeting with the school district to discuss possible options.
-Livingston Parish conducted a teacher survey August 23–24, and a parent survey August 25 to assess how those are affected, and on Friday, August 26, 2016, Superintendent Rick Wentzel announced that Livingston Parish Public Schools will be resuming class on September 12, 2016.
+Livingston Parish conducted a teacher survey August 23–24, and a parent survey August 25 to assess how those are affected, and on Friday, August 26, 2016, Wentzel announced that Livingston Parish Public Schools will be resuming class on September 12, 2016.
 Wentzel, who was affected by the flooding himself, said he was "very pleased" that all schools will be resuming together.
 The late restart date is because LPPS received the most extensive damage with eight of the 15 flooded schools having "extensive damage."
 Wentzel said that each school will have a welcome back event for parents and students before returning on September 12, 27 school days following the August 4 start date.
 Wentzel said that the restart will have some unfortunate "side effects" as some schools will be temporarily platooned.
 The platooned schools were Denham Springs High School at Live Oak High School, Denham Springs Freshman High at Live Oak Middle School, Southside Junior High at Juban Parc High School, and Springfield High School at Springfield Middle School.
 All host schools were in session from 6:30 am until 11:40 am and all platooned schools were in session from 12:25 pm until 5:37 pm.
 The two elementary schools were in class alongside their relocated school.
 Denham Springs Elementary was split among Eastside Elementary (Grades: PreK, K, 1, 2) and Freshwater Elementary (Grades: 3, 4, 5) while Southside Elementary was split among Lewis Vincent Elementary (Grades: PreK, K, 1) and Juban Parc Elementary (Grades: 2, 3, 4, 5).
 This announcement also came with Superintendent Wentzel saying ALL students will receive free lunch until September 30.
 Following a school board meeting on Thursday, September 9, Assistant Superintendent Stephen Parill announced the "known and confident updates" for the 2016 Academic Calendar.
 Only four changes were made to the calendar that include: changing Thursday, September 15 from a half-day to a whole day, removing the parish fair holiday on Friday, October 7 (the fair was cancelled due to the flooding), removing a parent-teacher conference day on Thursday, October 20, and making Wednesday, November 16 a whole day instead of a half-day.
 The board also voted to add class time to the day.
-Parill said they are still waiting on their appeal to Louisiana BESE waiving the required minutes of class, and any further changes will be made after BESE's ruling.
+Parill said they are still waiting on their appeal to Louisiana Board of Elementary and Secondary Education (BESE) waiving the required minutes of class, and any further changes will be made after BESE's ruling.